The Mesopotamian Blues: musings on Sumerian colour values

 Lapis lazuli was, like gold and silver, a top of the range precious material that was not local to southern Mesopotamia.
 Wherever it is found in the Near East it originally had to be shipped over thousands of kilometres from the mountains of northern Afghanistan in order to supply the demands of kings and to adorn the gods.
 As a rare and very precious material it acquired significance for the making of divine statues and for royal furnishings.
 This is also why synthetic lapis in the form of glazed ceramic and true glass were so valuable to later kings.
 Once industrial techniques were mastered around 1500 BCE kings were in a position to produce their own moulded ‘mountain stone’ on an industrial scale.
 And they did just that.

 But it remained the exclusive right of royalty and their courts.
-Don’t be fooled into thinking of glass like we think of it was a cheap substitute,
+Don’t be fooled

-in 1500 BCE it was equally magical and powerful as the stone.
+into thinking of glass like we think of it was a cheap substitute, in 1500 BCE glass was hi-tech, and as equally magical and powerful as the rare stone.

 But before they could do this, kings had to use the precious stone, so the objects in this material were particularly special, and by virtue of the otherworldly associations of the stone they were used for consecrated objects and to show divine favour.
 In myth, the Gods themselves wore zagin crowns and wielded zagin maces and sceptres.
 The symbolic value of the medium is illustrated well by a hymn where the Assyrian king Išme-Dagan claimed to have been given a pure zagin throne that contained 'all divine powers' by the goddess Bau.